Slowly rotating gravastars: Summary and Discussion

-We have shown that one may remove the $\d$-function contributions at the origin to both the Komar mass function $\MKorigin$ and angular momentum $\JKorigin$ by setting $\d M_I = W_2= 0$.
-On the other hand, the demand of regularity at the horizon produces divergent perturbative corrections at the origin in the quadrupole perturbation functions $m_2$, $h_2$, and $k_2$ at the origin for a rotating object which has $J\ne0$.
-In fact the perturbations $m_2$ and $k_2$ in \eqref{eq:int_m2} and~\eqref{eq:int_k2} become of order unity at
+A major result of our analysis is that although one may remove the $\d$-function contributions at the origin to both the Komar mass function $\MKorigin$ and angular momentum $\JKorigin$ by setting $\d M_I = W_2= 0$, the quadrupole perturbations $m_2$, $h_2$, and $k_2$ remain quadratically or cubically divergent at the origin for $J \neq 0$.
+The perturbations $m_2$ and $k_2$ in \eqref{eq:int_m2} and~\eqref{eq:int_k2} become of order unity at and hence the perturbative expansion breaks down for $r \lesssim r_{\rm min}$ (or possibly $r \lesssim \sqrt{|W_2|}$ if one allows for nonzero $W_2$).
+There are two possible reasons for this breakdown and corresponding possibilities for removing the divergences at $r=0$.

-and hence our perturbative expansion breaks down for $r \lesssim r_{\rm min}$ (or possibly $r \lesssim \sqrt{|W_2|}$ if one is interested in a solution with nonzero $W_2$).
-It is possible that this is simply an artifact of the perturbative expansion.
-For example, if a diverging term $a^2/r^2$ is multiplied by any smooth function $F(r/a)$ that goes to unity for large values of its argument but to zero rapidly enough as $r \to 0$, for instance
+The first possibility is that the perturbative expansion in slow rotation $J= a M$ is nonuniform in $r$, and invalid near the origin.
+If a diverging $a^2/r^2$ behavior is replaced by any smooth function $F(r/a)$ in a more complete solution, where $F$ tends to unity for large values of its argument, but to zero rapidly enough as $r \to 0$, the divergence at the origin would be removed.
+For example

-with $n > 1$, it will be completely finite as $r\to 0$ but have an expansion in $a^2/r^2$ whose leading term $a^2/r^2$ diverges as $r\to 0$.
-In the absence of a complete solution for the interior for large angular momentum, this possibility could only be studied by going to higher than second order in $J = a M$.
-An exact metric with $p=-\rho$ equation of state and regular metric functions that apparently diverge at $r=0$ when expanded in the small rotation approximation appears in \cite{ChaplineMarecki:2008}, where it was suggested that it could be used to construct the regular interior of rotating compact objects.
+for $n > 1$ is finite both for $a=0$, and as $r\to 0$ for any $a >0$, where it behaves like $(r/a)^{2n-2}\to 0$ near the origin.
+However, expanding this function to order $a^2$ yields a leading term, $a^2/r^2$ which diverges as $r\to 0$.
+Thus the diverging behavior at $r=0$ in the slow rotation expansion may imply that the true solution for the interior metric of a rotating gravastar, though everywhere regular, does not admit a uniform regular expansion in the rotation parameter near the origin.
+We have not found an exact rotating metric in the literature with $p=-\r$ equation of state and regular metric functions which expands into our solution in precisely this way, although there are solutions with some similar properties of $p=-\r$ equation of state and diverging expansion, such as the modified Carter solution presented in~\cite{ChaplineMarecki:2008}.

+Another method which is been used in the literature to generate possible interior solutions to the Kerr BH (see {\it e.g.} \cite{Burinskii2002}) and manifests divergences on expansion is the Gurses-Gursey generalization \cite{Gurses:1975vu} of the Newman-Janis algorithm \cite{Newman:1965tw}.
+The Gurses-Gursey rotating system has the line element

+where $\S(r,\th)=r^2+a^2\cos^2\!\th$, $\D(r)=r^2+a^2-2r m(r)$, and $m(r)$ is the enclosed mass in the spherically symmetric system, which may be taken to be $H^2r^3/2$ for the nonrotating de Sitter gravastar interior.
+Although this metric is completely regular at $r=0$, expanding the $1/\S$ and $1/\D$ functions to order $a^2$ will generate spurious divergences, similar to (\ref{Feg}).
+However, this rotating geometry \cite{Ibohal:2004kk,2006PhLB..639..368D, Azreg-Ainou:2014nra,deUrreta:2015nla} is a solution of Einstein's equations with an energy-momentum tensor that does {\it not} satisfy the $p=-\r$ dark energy equation of state \cite{2021arXiv210402255B}.